petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-developer-setup/course-prerequisites.md

 blade version 6.0.0.202404102137
 ```

-If the output indicates there is a newer version, please run this command to update it:
+If the output indicates there is a newer version, run this command to update it:

 ```bash
 blade update